COVID-19 pandemic in Romania: Education

 Schools reopened, once again, on 5 and 10 May respectively (depending on grade), but with two scenarios rather than three.
-Schools in localities with an incidence rate below 1/1,000 inhabitants would be completely open, while in localities with an incidence rate above 1/1,000 inhabitants only pupils in primary and special education, as well as students in either the 8th, 12th or 13th grades, in terminal years of postliceal and vocational education, and those who attend recovery courses would go physically to school, unless the locality is quarantined.
+Schools in localities with an incidence rate below 1/1,000 inhabitants would be completely open, while in localities with an incidence rate above 1/1,000 inhabitants only pupils in primary and special education, as well as students in either the 8th, 12th or 13th grades, in terminal years of postliceal and vocational education, and those who attend recovery courses would go physically to school, unless the locality was quarantined.

 Sports

 The Romanian Football Federation and the Romanian Handball Federation decided to suspend all matches until 31 March.
 The rugby match between Romania and Belgium, to be held in Botoșani on 14 March, was postponed by Rugby Europe.
 The IWF Junior World Weightlifting Championships in Bucharest, scheduled for 14–21 March, were cancelled.

 Tourism

-The Romanian tourism industry has been severely affected by the COVID-19 pandemic and the measures that have been taken in an attempt to stop the spread of the virus.
+The Romanian tourism industry was severely affected by the COVID-19 pandemic and the measures taken in an attempt to stop the spread of the virus.
 Both hotels and travel agencies have seen massive decreases in bookings and cancellations of events.
-Since the beginning of March, the occupancy rate of hotels has decreased by 40% in Bucharest and by 50% in resorts.
+Since the beginning of March, the occupancy rate of hotels decreased by 40% in Bucharest and by 50% in resorts.
 In the first nine months of the year, arrivals in tourist reception facilities decreased by 50.6%, overnight stays by 49.5%, and arrivals of foreign visitors decreased by 59%.

-Teleworking has been a necessary practice for many firms and workers during the lockdown period of the COVID-19 crisis.
+Teleworking became a necessary practice for many firms and workers during the lockdown period of the COVID-19 crisis.
 Due to the nature of the activity, only 7% of jobs in hospitality industry can plausibly be performed at home.
 As of 28 April, the Ministry of Labor reported 114,494 individual employment contracts suspended in the hotels and restaurants sector.